 When you get to the finish, again go over all the CMs you have found since the last CP and decide which are good.
 Then enter the good ones on the score sheet and take the score sheet to the scoring table.
-At this table you will be given an answer sheet for all the gimmicks.
-This is called the Critique.
-On it are listed all the gimmicks written into the rallye by the RM.
-The listing gives the RI you were working on at the time, the CM number, and the reason you found it.
-It will also show you the point value for each CM, so you can check your own score.
+At this table you will be given an answer sheet for all the gimmicks, called the Critique.
+It lists all the gimmicks intentionally written into the rallye by the RM.
+The listing gives the

-RALLYE TIP #8 Avoid Fishing Trips...
+RALLYE TIP #8 Avoid Fishing Trips ...